Skip to content

 Install the MariaDB database server on Ubuntu

-b2evolution requires a database to keep all its content, and MariaDB is a great choice for this.
-To install MariaDB on your Ubuntu system, open your terminal and type ‘sudo apt update’ followed by ‘sudo apt install mariadb-server’.
+b2evolution needs a database to store all its information, and MariaDB is a great choice for this.
+To install the MariaDB database server on your Ubuntu 24.04 system, open your terminal and type ‘sudo apt update’ followed by ‘sudo apt install mariadb-server’ to begin the setup.

 To install and use the MariaDB database server, use the instructions below.